mpitid/blog/content/2017-07-11-blockchain-reading-list.rst

 proofs of the underlying protocols.

-PoW-based blockchains and BFT consensus algorithms are placed at opposite ends of the scalability-vs-performance spectrum: PoW offers high scalability but poor performance, whereas current BFT (and CFT) consensus algorithms offer good performance but their scalability is poorly understood and they are seldom deployed with more than a handful of replicas [2]_.
+PoW-based blockchains and BFT consensus algorithms are placed at opposite ends of the scalability spectrum: PoW offers high scalability but poor performance, whereas current BFT (and CFT) consensus algorithms offer good performance but their scalability is poorly understood and they are seldom deployed with more than a handful of replicas [2]_.
 The paper then proceeds to discuss current efforts and suggestions for improving blockchain scalability, before concluding with a short list of open problems.

 The major contribution in my opinion is its function as a curated and comprehensive list of references which cover all of the above aspects in